iceman101184/Free-iPhone-RESTful-CRUD-Web-Service-API/readme.md

 This API also allows for required fields, which is an added perk.
 This product is provided "as is."
 If you need any assistance getting it to work for your needs, you may email arts@loudcanvas.com.
-We offer paid consulting and assistance with larger web development efforts.
+We offer paid consulting and assistance for larger web development efforts.

 NOTES ON USE:
 	EVENTS:
 	$http.get('/events')  Gets all the events
 	$http.get('/events/10')  Get the event with id = 10